aliceDownTheRabbitHole7/MCU_box_office/README.md

-Data retrieved from https://the-numbers.com/, IMDb, and Rotton Tomatoes
+Data retrieved from https://the-numbers.com/, IMDb, and Rotton Tomatoes by myself.